mehulagg/gitlab/doc/user/group/epics/index.md

 An epic can have multiple child epics up to a maximum total of seven levels of depth.
 This means that an epic or an issue can have no more than six levels of ancestors.
-For example, given an epic "Epic 1" with a child epic "Epic 2", which has a child epic "Epic 3", and so on, the deepest this can go is either to "Epic 7" or issues attached to "Epic 6".
+For example, in an epic "Epic 1" with a child epic "Epic 2," which has a child epic "Epic 3," and so on, the deepest this can go is either to "Epic 7" or issues attached to "Epic 6."

 See [Manage multi-level child epics](manage_epics.md#manage-multi-level-child-epics) for steps to create, move, reorder, or delete child epics.